goodmeow/qtws/README.md

 ## Features
 The installed qtws allows you to easily create an embedded version of an online webapp.
 The basic version of qtws features a menu that can be activated with a right click anywhere.
 This menu allows to go back (Alt+left arrow), to go to the home (Ctrl+H) of the webapp and to reload the page (Ctrl+R or F5).
 It is also possible to switch to the fullscreen mode pushing F11.

+Each app is completely isolated from the others: it will have its own cache, cookies and storage.

 To run qtws it is necessary to specify a configuration file which gives instructions about the webapp that needs to be run.
 This is an example for YouTube:

 ```json